applanga/applanga_flutter/README.md

 A Flutter plugin for [Applanga](https://applanga.com).

-For a sample Usage see the example.
+For a sample Usage see the example project included in this repo.

-*Note*: This plugin is still under development, and some APIs might not be available yet.
-[Feedback](https://github.com/applanga/applanga_flutter/issues) and [Pull Requests](https://github.com/applanga/applanga_flutter/pulls) are most welcome!

 ### Usage